Rage and the Politics of Power

 The Two Paradigms - that need to be integrated

-2. the paradigm of an awareness of ego within the knowing of self as consciousness (divinity) - the expression of love on earth
+2. Paradigm of an awareness of ego within the knowing of self as consciousness (divinity) - the expression of love on earth

 Socialogical Perspective